mato/tailscale-turris/README.md

 You use everything here at your own risk.
 Make sure you have other network paths to your router before installing this, in case something goes wrong.

-Package signing and CA pinning of the feed server is not yet implemented.
+Signing of individual packages and feeds is not yet implemeted, however the Turris updater will verify that the server presents a correct SSL certificate.

 Package hosting provided by Martin Lucina (@mato on Github), you can view the repositories manually by browsing to https://pkgs-tailscale.lucina.net/.